invisible-college/statebus/README.md

 ```

 This unification of CACHING KEYS and SAVING API METHOD within RESTful
-URLs is the REST part of ActiveREST.
+URLs is the REST part of Nervous.

 Custom server APIs
 ------------